 What it is: A team from MIT’s Computer Science and Artificial Intelligence Lab (CSAIL) has just developed a new type of sensing system for autonomous vehicles.
 Dubbed LGPR—Localizing Ground Penetrating Radar—the system can create a real-time map of the ground beneath the road’s surface.
 Currently, self-driving cars rely primarily on LIDAR to position themselves on the road, but have a difficult time when facing inclement weather (fog, snow, etc.), during which lane and other road markers often become obscured.
 By comparing quantified physical elements to the map it’s already created, LGPR’s system can determine where the vehicle is without need for cameras or lasers.
 So far, CSAIL’s team has successfully demonstrated its success on a private snow-covered road.

 Why it’s important: While the researchers are now working to miniaturize their six-foot-wide prototype, CSAIL’s milestone perfectly illustrates how sensor technology’s convergence with machine learning is driving the commercial success and accelerated adoption of autonomous vehicles.
-As we continue to tackle edge cases in driverless navigation, engineers are now applying multiple new sensing and AI techniques in tandem to relentlessly usher in an era of fully autonomous transit.
+As we continue to tackle edge cases in driverless navigation, engineers are now applying multiple new sensing and Artificial Intelligence techniques in tandem to relentlessly usher in an era of fully autonomous transit.

 What it is: University of Bern researchers have perfected a cloning technique to reproduce synthetic coronavirus strains more quickly.
 These clones allow scientists to experiment with knocking out certain genes of the COVID-19 virus and observe the effects.
 Once the genes associated with replication are identified, researchers can design drugs to specifically target these regions—halting further replication.
 The team is also working with human samples of the virus from a German patient, who contracted the newest form of the virus in early February.
 Meanwhile, a team at the University of Texas at Austin has now generated the first 3D atomic-scale map of the region of the COVID-19 virus that attaches to and infects human cells.
 Made using cryo-electron microscopy, developed by Nobel Prize-winning researcher Jacques Dubochet, this map could unlock important next steps for vaccine development.